chun-eric/sentinel-siem-chatgpt/README.md

 Lets also have a look at Anomalies.
 <br/>
 <br/>
-There are anomalies templates developed to be robust by using thousands of data sources and millions of events.
+There are anomalies templates developed by Microsoft.
+These are considered to be robust as they are used by thousands of data sources and millions of events.
 <br/>
 <br/>
 Microsoft allows you to change the thresholds for them in case they generate a lot of false positives.
-Right now I don’t even know what a false positive looks like!
+Right now, we don’t even know what a false positive looks like, so we don't have to worry about it for now.
 <br/>
 <br/>
 Note that the  Anomalies template works with the User and Entity Behavior Analytics which is currently not working
 <br/>
 <br/>
-In the next step, our very first task in Microsoft Sentinel will be to fix this very issue!
+In the next step, our very first task in Microsoft Sentinel will be to fix this very issue.
 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="27" border="0" /></a>